STRATEGIC ADVOCACY FOR FOOD COUNCILS

 - Network with decision makers and food system stakeholders, and

-- Make strategic advocacy plans.
+- Make and implement strategic advocacy plans.

 Apply for Direct Assistance